Harry-Leepz/Project-Airtown/README.md

 - Users have information text relating to the input fields, if any inputhas a restriction on character type or limit.
 - Input fields correctly restrict user input when maximum character count is met.
 - Input fields correctly display an error if user attempts to you special charcaters.
-- **Text area input field correctly requires the minimum amount of characters but users are still able to post with empyty spaces.
+- **Text area input field correctly requires the minimum amount of characters but users are still able to post with empty spaces.

 ### *Further Testing...*